-The Autónoma de Occidente University has just made a change in its educational model by applying e-learning methodologies to teach complete virtual courses, and b-learning that involves a part of work in the classroom and another at a distance.
+The Autónoma de Occidente University has just changed its educational model by applying e-learning methodologies to teach complete virtual courses and b-learning that involves a part of work in the classroom and another at a distance.

-A teaching platform that allows total freedom like the curricular structure of each course to taught, reduce the costs associated with the use of this tool and guarantee access from any device, to reach students who are in different places world.
+A teaching platform that allows total freedom, like the curricular structure of each course to be taught, reduces the costs associated with using this tool and guarantees access from any device to reach students worldwide.

-We begin by analyzing cases of success of universities in Colombia in their online teaching platforms.
-We made a matrix to evaluate the platforms found by comparing price, functionalities, and a threshold of learning, a degree of personalization, support and applicability in the medium term.
+We begin by analyzing cases of the success of universities in Colombia in their online teaching platforms.
+We made a matrix to evaluate the platforms found by comparing price, functionalities, learning threshold, degree of personalization, support, and applicability in the medium term.

-From this analysis, we found that Moodle was the LMS that best suited the budget and the requirements of the university.
+This analysis found that Moodle was the LMS that best suited the budget and the university’s requirements.

-We seek to de-link the name of the tool by creating a brand that identifies the new platform so that in the future if necessary the software can be change, but the same educational concept is maintain, in this way SIGA – Learning Management System was born.
+We seek to de-link the tool’s name by creating a brand that identifies the new platform so that the software can be changed in the future, if necessary, but the same educational concept is maintained; in this way, SIGA – Learning Management System was born.

-We did not want SIGA to look like a traditional Moodle platform, so we started a process of personalization of its interface, user experience, and mobile application.
-We look for the platform to be institutional, light and clean.
+We did not want SIGA to look like a traditional Moodle platform, so we started personalizing its interface, user experience, and mobile application.
+We look for the platform to be institutional, light, and clean.

-We created a design system that allowed us to maintain the identity of the site over time and depth levels in navigation.
+We created a design system that allowed us to maintain the site’s identity over time and depth levels in navigation.

 Definition of course structure

-We did multiple tests to find the source and color scheme that best suited the intention of the platform and the brand manual of the university, in the end; we decided to use shades of gray and a better-saturated red.
+We did multiple tests to find the source and color scheme that best suited the intention of the platform and the university’s brand manual; in the end, we decided to use shades of gray and a better-saturated red.

 Time to code

-The mobile application was developed in PhoneGap, so it was possible to customize all its interface and navigation without affecting the web services of connection to the server, this allowed to establish functionalities such as push notifications, chat within the application and upload task files from the mobile.
+The mobile application was developed in PhoneGap, so it was possible to customize all its interface and navigation without affecting the web services of connection to the server; this allowed to establish functionalities such as push notifications, chat within the application, and uploading task files from the mobile.